DominikTomasek/WALKMAN/README.md

-# walkman- it´s simple walking robot.
+# Walkman is simple walking robot.
 That is why I named him Walkman.